phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 When servers provide control information at run-time instead of at deploy-time, they retain control of their implementation space and enable dynamic evolvability; they can change their implementation without having to restart or deploy clients.
 Applications servers are free to change their URI structure, they are free rearrange resources into different servers, they are free introduce new links that provide new features in existing representations, nothing will break already deployed components as long as links are not broken.

 PHTAL introduces generic but comprehensive hypertext markup so that instead of creating and registering a new, application specific, hypertext enabled media type, authors can choose to make use of PHTAL's markup.
-This frees authors to spend most of their descriptive efforts in defining application-specific representation and possibly on extended link relations to drive application state.
+This frees authors to spend most of their descriptive efforts in defining application-specific representations and possibly on extended link relations to drive application state.

-### Document Root
+### PHTAL Object

 The in-band elements defined by PHTAL aim to provide just what's necessary for agents to evaluate the hypertext relationship alternatives provided and invoke the appropriate operation to get the agent to the next application state.

-#### Properties
+#### Fixed Fields

 Name | Type | Description
 ---|:---:|---
-links? | Map[`string`, [[Link ](#link)]] | The links element is a map where the keys are hypermedia relationship identifiers and the values are single or multiple Link elements.
-The relationship identifier MUST be a IANA registered relation type or an URI that when dereferenced resolves to an [XREL](#I-D.draft-montoya-xrel-00) document. operations? | [[Operation ](#operation)] | Informs an agent of what operations are allowed to be invoked on the context resource.
+links | Map[`string`, [[Link Object](#link-object)]] | The links element is a map where the keys are hypermedia relationship identifiers and the values are single or multiple Link elements.
+The relationship identifier MUST be a IANA registered relation type or an URI that when dereferenced resolves to an [XREL](#I-D.draft-montoya-xrel-00) document. operations | [[Operation Object](#operation-object)] | Informs an agent of what operations are allowed to be invoked on the context resource.

 The operations element MAY be included as part of an HTTP GET response body, or as the response body to an HTTP OPTIONS, for example.

 Detailed mappings to XML and JSON are provided through the appropriate schemas in Section \#5 of this document.

-#### PHTAL examples
+#### Examples

 **JSON Representation Example**